DevExpress/dotnet-eud/interface-elements-for-web/articles/pivot-table/data-presentation/filter-data/build-complex-filter-criteria.md

 ## Filter Panel

-After you built and applied a filter condition, a **Filter Panel** appears at the Pivot Table bottom.
+After you have built and applied a filter condition, a **Filter Panel** appears at the bottom of the Pivot Table.
 This panel displays the filter condition.

 ![EU_PrefilterPanel](../../../../images/img15871.png)